辛宝Otto

 • Enter any name for Product Name.

-• Choose any team.
+• Select any option for Team.
 I chose None.

-• Choose Swift for Language.
+• Select Swift for Language.

-• Choose None for Storage.
+• Select None for Storage.

 • Deselect Include Tests.